Achieve your potential at UC

 UC is a place where you'll find a sense of belonging and a sense of purpose, surrounded by a community of people who are just like you: Curious, hardworking, determined to make a difference, and excited to be at the best public university in the world.

-When you apply to UC, we look beyond grades and test scores to understand your whole story.
+When you apply to UC, we look beyond grades to understand your whole story.
 We consider all you will contribute to the community we're building because we know we’re made better by having students who are as varied as California itself.
 In fact, this year our nine undergraduate campuses are welcoming the most diverse incoming class in UC's history.

 Here's a final fact for you: 2 out of 3 California students who applied to UC last year got in.
 Read on to learn more about how you can find your place at UC.